microsoftgraph/microsoft-graph-docs-contrib/concepts/workbook-best-practice.md

 ---

 #### Response
-The long-running operation pattern will return a `202 Accepted` response similar to the following.
+The long-running operation pattern returns a `202 Accepted` response similar to the following.
 <!-- {
   "blockType": "response",
   "truncated": true,